biodavidjm/generator-dictyweb/README.md

 ## Making it available on NPM registry

-(Assuming you have your own account on NPM, otherwise you need to `npm adduser peterpeter`)
+(Assuming you have your own account on NPM, otherwise you need to `npm adduser yourusername`)

 - Modify the file ``package.json`` updating version (or whatever information you want to include)